technoscammer/INT301/README.md

 # INT301
-created a sign up page which also stores data entered by user in database.
+created a sign up page using linux OS and in this data entered by user is stored in database.